There is week evidence that health literacy alone translates in behaviour change.

-Therefore, the AHI model approach to teaching is based on the idea that value is placed on discovering solutions together.
-School children construct knowledge, rather than just passively taking in information.
+The AHI model approach to teaching is based on the idea that value is placed on discovering solutions together.
+Schoolchildren construct knowledge, rather than just passively taking in information.

 AHI has developed several educational activities to provide experience and to construct knowledge.
 As they experience the world and reflect upon those experiences, school children build their own representations and incorporate new information into their pre-existing knowledge.

-Health literacy main topics are related to diet (nutrition), hygiene, activity, sleep, self-care and engagement with preventive healthcare.
+The AHI model focusses on modiafiable protective health behaviours.
+The topics are diet (nutrition), hygiene, physical activity, self-care and engagement with preventive healthcare.

 Community education